Last updated March 5, 2020

 In Kitsap County, we collect materials that have the best chance of being made into new products.
 Our Kitsap Recycle Guide (pdf) has always emphasized quality over quantity, and it has not changed since 2007.

-In 2020, we are researching whether our list needs to updated to match the current recycling markets and sorting technologies.
+We are always checking to make sure our list of recyclables matches the current recycling markets and sorting technologies.

 Recycling relies on you putting the right things in the recycling bin.
 Follow the recycling tips below to make sure the recyclables from Kitsap County are made into new products and stay out of the landfill.